PrarthanaPurohit/nostreye/README.md

 # nostreye

 `nostreye` captures images from a Raspberry Pi camera and integrates them with the Nostr protocol.
-It securely captures images, encodes them as JPEGs, signs events and frame data, and publishes them to Nostr relays.
+It signs events and frame data, then publishes images to Nostr relays.

 ## Project Structure

-- `nostreye-cam`: A Rust application using the `libcamera` crate to interface with the camera.
-It captures a frame, converts YUV formats (YU12, NV12, etc.) to JPEG, generates cryptographic signatures via hardware-linked identity (`NostreyeSigner`), and publishes the image to Nostr via Blossom and relays.
+- `nostreye-cam`: A Rust application that discovers the Pi camera, captures stills to JPEG, generates cryptographic signatures via hardware-linked identity (`NostreyeSigner`), and publishes to Nostr via Blossom and relays.
 - `deploy.sh`: Deploys and builds `nostreye-cam` from your development environment to a Raspberry Pi over SSH.

 ## Prerequisites